Heilquelle- Kleine Mainau Garten

 20. March 2023

-It's quite nice here.
-A small park with benches for reading and relaxing.
-A few people with dogs or bicycles are also around; all in all, it's not very busy.
+Quite nice here.
+Small park with benches for reading and chilling.
+A few people with dogs or bikes are around, overall not very crowded.